 - Measure the ingredients exactly.
 As with most baked goods, loosely measuring may result in cookies that do not work out properly.

 - Use room-temperature ingredients.
-It's best if the egg is at room temperature and the melted coconut oil is at room temperature, as well.
-This ensures even emulsification of ingredients instead of a cold egg seizing up warm or hot coconut oil.
+It’s best if the egg and coconut oil are at room temperature.
+This ensures even emulsification of ingredients instead of a cold egg seizing up in warm or hot coconut oil.

 Nutrition